 Intracompany transfers are not inherently against Federal or State law, but it is a very lucrative practice.
 With high volume, companies that engage in the practice not only pass along deep discounts but also secure a higher rebate from their primary wholesalers.
 As such, it is widely accepted that NABP is the only way for top guns of the industry to enforce the prevention of price arbitrage that negatively affects their bottom lines.

 Over the past 6 months, NABP has issued over 50 cancellations to VAWD applicants.
 They base the cancellation on there being demonstrated proof that “sources that are dually-licensed as a wholesale distributor and a pharmacy and/or co-located with a pharmacy.”
 The cancellations have affected many distributors, from niche distributors to larger, established companies with over $200 million in revenue.

 Title II specifically states that entities involving transaction data “shall maintain the confidentiality of the transaction information (including any lot level information consistent with the requirements of this section), transaction history, and transaction statement for a product in a manner that prohibits disclosure to any person other than the Secretary or other appropriate Federal or State official.”

-Transactional data is sacred to a company – in fact, industry has convinced the FDA to utilize a “distributed data model” over a “central repository” in the implementation of electronic interoperability.
+Transactional data is sacred to a company – in fact, the industry has convinced the FDA to utilize a “distributed data model” over a “central repository” in the implementation of electronic interoperability.
 Electronic interoperability, basically, is that verification and authentication must be done by individual computer systems talking to each other, automatically.
-In other words, industry convinced the FDA that it was a better to setup eventually millions of integrations between each other, rather than every company “talking” to just one system.
+In other words, the industry convinced the FDA that it was better to set up eventually millions of integrations between each other, rather than every company “talking” to just one system.